 Discovery the History of Ottawa

-Ottawa is the capital of Canada.
-The city is in eastern Ontario, across the river from Gatineau, Quebec.
-It is home to the country’s federal institutions, including Parliament and the residences of the Governor General and the Prime Minister.
+Ottawa, Canada’s capital, is located in eastern Ontario, facing Gatineau.
+It became Canada’s capital in 1867, and is home to the country’s federal institutions, such as Parliament and the residences of the Governor General and Prime Minister.

 Why choose Ottawa?

-Tourist hubs in the area include Parliament Hill, 24 Sussex Drive (Prime Minister’s official residence), and Rideau Hall (official residence of the Governor General).
-Ottawa is also home to several museums, including the National Gallery of Canada, the Canadian Museum of Nature, and the Canadian War Museum.
-The city has three post-secondary institutions: The University of Ottawa, Carleton University and Saint-Paul University.
+Ottawa is also home to several museums, including the National Gallery of Canada, the Canadian Museum of Nature and the Canadian War Museum.
+Ottawa is home to three universities: the University of Ottawa, Carleton University and Saint Paul University.

-In 2019, Ottawa came in third place among Canadian cities in terms of quality of life and ranked 19th in the world according to Mercer.
-It is also ranked as the second cleanest city in Canada and third cleanest city in the world.
+In terms of quality of life, Ottawa ranks third among Canadian cities and 19th worldwide, according to a 2019 Mercer survey.
+It is also ranked the second cleanest city in Canada and third cleanest in the world.